 Thanasi Kokkinakis Net Worth Revealed

-Kokkinakis tennis earnings up to now total 1.6 Million dollars.
+Kokkinakis's tennis earnings up to now total 1.6 Million dollars.

-However, there is currently no definitive evidence or information regarding his actual wealth.
-However, we may safely assume that he has a fortune is in the millions and that his professional career is his primary source of income.
+However, there is currently no definitive evidence or information regarding his wealth.
+However, we may safely assume that he has a fortune in the millions and that his professional career is his primary source of income.

-Despite the fact that his exact profits are unknown, Thanasi has won several titles and been in numerous finals, so we may assume he has amassed a sizable fortune.
+Even though his exact profits are unknown, Thanasi has won several titles and been in numerous finals, so we may assume he has amassed a sizable fortune.

 Last year after winning against Korea's Kwon Soon-woo, Kokkinakis admitted to hitting the court without a sponsor.

-When asked about his outfit by reporters he said: “Mate, Kmart special.
+When asked about his outfit by reporters, he said: “Mate, Kmart special.
 I went to Chadstone, bought some $6 tees and went to work.
 I just felt comfortable in it.”

 Kokkinakis was thrilled at the announcement.